kunmok/kunmok.github.io/content/others/rtl/index.md

 #date: 2021-10-01
 tags: ["RTL"]
 author: ["Kunmo Kim and Sunjin Choi"]
-description: "RTL used for the digital backend implementation of a 128 GS/s ADC-based SerDes Rx"
+description: "RTL used for the digital backend implementation of the 128 GS/s ADC-based SerDes Rx"
-summary: "RTL used for the digital backend implementation of a 128 GS/s ADC-based SerDes Rx"
+summary: "RTL used for the digital backend implementation of the 128 GS/s ADC-based SerDes Rx"
 cover:
     image: "snapshot.png"
     alt: "Verdi waveform dump"